Lehmannia islandica

-Lehmannia islandica is a species of air-breathing land slug, a shell-less pulmonate gastropod mollusk in the family Limacidae.
-It is endemic to Iceland and listed as "Data Deficient" in the IUCN red list due to a lack of detailed distribution data and overlap with the similar species Lehmannia marginata.
+Lehmannia islandica was described as a species of air-breathing land slug, a shell-less pulmonate gastropod mollusk in the family Limacidae.
+It is now proposed to be a synonym of Lehmannia marginata.
+It was considered endemic to Iceland but was listed as "Data Deficient" in the IUCN red list due to a lack of detailed distribution data and the co-occurrence with L. marginata.